BenWheatley/Studies-of-AI/Global power grid/raw-chatGPT-session.md

 1. 1.37 x 10^6 amperes
 2. 726.1 kilovolts
 3. Match lower end of Earth's geomagnetic field at a distance of 10960 meters (assuming near-field approximation of an infinite straight-line conductor applies)
-4. Have a near-surface field strength in the order of 0.1 tesla (same assumption)
+4. Have a near-surface field strength in the order of 0.34 teslas (same assumption)

 Replacing the aluminium with iron, but targeting the same 0.53 ohm resistance and 1 TW losses: